 The biblical system of tithing has been a point of controversy among Christians for centuries.
-Does God still command them?
-Did Jesus approve of them during His ministry?
-Was the law of tithing changed for His church?
+Was the law of tithing changed for Christ's church?

 The doctrine of tithing often raises specific questions regarding how many there are, who they go to and whether they are strictly on agriculture.
 This article gives the answers.